LilShieru/LilShieru/README.md

 ### Why my code is so messy?
 I have began to learn coding since 2016 but I am still a beginner in coding and my code is still so messy, so please sympathize for me >_<

-If you want to fix my code, you can inbox the code to me and I will fix it.
+If you want to fix my code, you can send me a pull request and I will check it.

 ### What is your social accounts, by the way?
 Currently, I am using these social networks: